 Try these vegetables roasted:

-In general, chop vegetables into bite-size, uniform pieces.
-Spray a large jelly roll pan with olive oil mister (or Pam).
+Chop vegetables into bite-size, uniform pieces.
+Spray a large jelly roll pan with an olive oil mister (or Pam).
 Place vegetables on pan, spray and toss with olive oil.
-Salt to taste.
-Roast at 400 until ready (15 to 30 minutes, depending on vegetable.)
+Salt to taste, which brings out the flavors of the vegetables.
+Roast at 400 until ready (15 to 30 minutes, depending on vegetable and desired tenderness.)

 - Don’t hesitate to combine a few different vegetables in one pan to roast together.
 (For example: broccoli and cauliflower; zucchini and yellow squash; carrots, parsnips and turnips; etc.)